 Sunday, Day 1 Killaloe

 We meet you at the designated meeting place and transfer you by coach to the Shannon Princess moored in historic Killaloe.
 We are moored on the Tipperary side of these picturesque little Ecclesiastical towns.
 Killaloe was once home to the court of the last High King of Ireland – Brian Boru.
-“Cead Mile Failte,” Your Captain and his crew welcome you on board the elegant Shannon Princess with a Champagne Reception.
+“Cead Mile Failte” – your Captain and his crew welcome you on board the elegant Shannon Princess with champagne, black velvet cocktails or perhaps an Irish coffee.
 Time enough to meet new friends.
 Relax on deck or explore this charming riverside town & local sites of interest.
 Watch the world float by, as you enjoy your first gourmet dinner on board.

-Monday, Day 2 Walk the Graves of the Leinstermmen
+Monday, Day 2 Walk the Graves of the Leinstermen

-We take a hike into the Arra Mountains from our mooring in Killaloe.
-At the summit of Tountinna is the “GRAVES OF THE LEINSTERMEN”, today one stone is standing, the rest are covered in undergrowth.
+Today, we take a hike into the Arra Mountains from our mooring in Killaloe.
+At the summit of Tountinna is the Graves of the Leinstermen, where today – one stone still stands, with the rest lying beneath the undergrowth.
 The site may have originally been a stone circle or a Neolithic Tomb.
-Keep a look out for evidence of the area’s great slate quarrying tradition.
-Magnificent views can be had from these parts, and blanket bog and several varieties of heather add to the allure of the landscape.
-This is an excellent walk and can take between 3 to 5 hours to walk.
-We are walking on natural terrain with moderate gradients.
-We slip our moorings at Killaloe, and start our journey up river.
+Magnificent views can be had from these parts, where blanket bog and several varieties of heather add to the allure of the landscape.
+This is an excellent walk along natural terrain with moderate gradients, and can take between 3 to 5 hours to walk.
+Afterwards, we slip our moorings at Killaloe and start our journey up river.

-This afternoon we literately go with the flow, up through Lough Derg with its many Islands & Medieval strongholds.
-Here The Shannon Princess follows a dramatic route carved through the hills & valleys of Munster’s North Riding.
-The River sweeps past banks charmingly dotted with Wild Horses & Crumbling Castles.
-We moor at the lovely old estate village of Mountshannon, perched prettily above the Lough.
-Gourmet Dinner on-board and a moonlit ramble around Mountshannon.
+This afternoon we literally go with the flow, up through Lough Derg with its many Islands & Medieval strongholds.
+Here, the Shannon Princess follows a dramatic route carved through the hills and valleys of Munster’s North Riding.
+The river sweeps past banks charmingly dotted with wild horses and crumbling castles.
+We moor at the lovely old estate village of Mountshannon, perched prettily above the lough.
+Gourmet dinner on-board and a moonlit ramble around Mountshannon.

 Tuesday, Day 3 Walk the East Clare Hills

 The East Clare Way walk starts from overnight mooring in Mountshannon.
-This is a 127km route of marked Highways and Byways.
-You will be guided through what is considered the most beautiful section.
-A gentle climb up through riverside villages & into the Slieve Bernagh hills until we overlook some of the most spectacular scenery in the whole of Munster with Lough Derg and its many islands at our feet creating a landscape rich in beauty, colour and variety.
+This is a 127km route of marked highways and byways.
+You will be guided through what is considered the most beautiful section of this walk.
+A gentle climb up through riverside villages and up into the Slieve Bernagh Hills until we overlook some of the most spectacular scenery in the whole of Munster with Lough Derg and its many islands at our feet creating a landscape rich in beauty, colour and variety.
 This is a 3 to 4 hour walk on natural terrain and trails with moderate gradients.

-Wednesday, Day 4 Walk The Slieve Bloom Way, Cadens Town & Kinnity
+Wednesday, Day 4 Walk the Slieve Bloom Way

 Thursday, Day 5 Walk the Pilgrim Path

-We follow the trail for 3 to 4 hours, over gently undulating & natural terrain.
-The Shannon Princess continues its meander up the Shannon towards Athlone, cruising through lush grazing meadows & floodplains.
-These meadows are considered Ireland’s premier wildfowl & flora reserves, and excellent examples of “Callows” landscape.
-We moor in the heart of the bustling town of Athlone with time to visit some of the many charming craft, antiques shops or a visit to any of the town’s impromptu traditional music pub.
+We follow the trail for 3 to 4 hours, over gently undulating and natural terrain.
+The Shannon Princess continues towards Athlone, cruising through lush grazing meadows and floodplains.
+These meadows are considered Ireland’s premier wildfowl & flora reserves, and excellent examples of ‘Callows’ landscape.
+We moor in the heart of the bustling town of Athlone with time to visit some of the many charming craft, antiques shops or a visit to any of the town’s impromptu traditional music pubs.
 Dinner on board.

 Saturday, Day 7 Glasson

-After breakfast transfer by coach to the designated drop off point.
+After breakfast, disembark Shannon Princess and transfer to the **designated drop off point.

-*Walking themed cruises are charter only.
-This sample itinerary and is subject to change.
-On alternate weeks the cruise is in the reverse direction. **Various pick up and drop off points are avaiable for charter groups.
+Walking themed cruises are charter only.
+The barge’s luxury bus will transfer you to all drop off locations, and will be in attendance throughout your walk, offering the freedom to extend your walk or return to the barge as you see fit.
+Please note, this is a sample itinerary and is subject to change.
+On alternate weeks the cruise is in the reverse direction. **Various pick up and drop off points are available for charter groups.